 A strong majority of Americans, including gun owners, consistently support laws prohibiting assault weapons.
 For example, a poll conducted in December 2012 found that 62% of Americans favored banning military-style assault weapons.11 In another survey, 67% of Field & Stream readers polled did not consider assault weapons to be legitimate sporting guns.12

-In 1994, Congress adopted the Violent Crime Control and Law Enforcement Act of 1994 , which made it “unlawful for a person to manufacture, transfer, or possess” a semiautomatic assault weapon.13 The law was adopted with a sunset clause, however, and expired in 2004, despite overwhelming public support for its renewal.
+The Lapsed Federal Assault Weapons Ban: In 1994, Congress adopted the Violent Crime Control and Law Enforcement Act of 1994, which made it “unlawful for a person to manufacture, transfer, or possess” a semiautomatic assault weapon.13 The law was adopted with a sunset clause, however, and expired in 2004, despite overwhelming public support for its renewal.
 Thus, semi-automatic, military style weapons that were formerly banned under the federal law are now legal unless banned by state or local law.

-The 1994 Act defined the term “semiautomatic assault weapon” to include 19 named firearms and copies of those firearms, as well as certain semi-automatic rifles, pistols and shotguns with at least two specified characteristics from a list of features.14 The federal ban also prohibited the transfer and possession of any “large capacity ammunition feeding device.”15 Additional information about large capacity ammunition magazines is contained in our summary on Large Capacity Ammunition Magazines.
+The 1994 Act defined the phrase “semiautomatic assault weapon” to include 19 named firearms and copies of those firearms, as well as certain semi-automatic rifles, pistols and shotguns with at least two specified characteristics from a list of features.14 The federal ban also prohibited the transfer and possession of any new large capacity ammunition magazine.15 Additional information about large capacity ammunition magazines is contained in our summary on Large Capacity Ammunition Magazines.

 Despite its limited duration, studies show that the federal assault weapon ban resulted in a marked decrease in the use of assault weapons and large capacity ammunition magazines in crime.
-One study found that in several major cities, the share of recovered crime guns that were assault weapons declined by at least 32% after the federal ban was adopted.16 Another study found that the expiration of the federal assault weapon ban likely contributed to increased drug-trafficking related violence in Mexico.
-The authors of the study found that after the federal ban expired, there was a 40% increase in homicide rates in areas in Mexico along the Texas, New Mexico and Arizona borders compared to areas along the California border.17 California bans assault weapons under state law while the other border states do not.
+One study found that in several major cities, the share of recovered crime guns that were assault weapons declined by at least 32% after the federal ban was adopted.16 Another study found that the expiration of the federal assault weapon ban likely contributed to increased drug-trafficking related violence in Mexico, which often involves semi-automatic assault rifles sold in the U.S, as noted above.
+The authors of that study found that after the federal ban expired, there was a 40% increase in homicide rates in areas in Mexico along the Texas, New Mexico and Arizona borders compared to areas along the California border.17 California bans assault weapons under state law while the other border states do not.

 Seven states and the District of Columbia have enacted laws banning assault weapons: California, Connecticut, Hawaii, Maryland, Massachusetts, New Jersey and New York.
-In addition, Minnesota and Virginia regulate assault weapons.22
+In addition, Minnesota and Virginia regulate assault weapons.23

 Assault weapon bans can be categorized according to: (1) the definition(s) of “assault weapon”; (2) the activities that are prohibited; (3) whether pre-ban weapons are grandfathered; (4) whether grandfathered weapons must be registered; and (5) how transfer and possession of grandfathered weapons are treated.